HIT Standards Development

 - What are Standards Development Organizations, SDOs?

-- Why are Data Standards Development so important?
+- Why is Data Standards Adoption so important?

-- The Role of Information Modeling in Achieving SOA Standards Development
+- The Role of Information Modeling in Achieving Interoperability

 - Introuction to HL7 Message Standards